Caesars Palace Las Vegas 2023 Resort Fee, Address & Tax

 It’s owned by Caesars Entertainment.
 In addition to its flagship namesake casino, the family of casinos includes the Rio, the Paris, Harrah’s, The Cromwell, the Flamingo, The Linq, and Bally’s.
-What this means for you is that your Total Rewards card is good here.
+What this means for you is that your Caesars Rewards card is good here.

 There are two main, separate casino areas here: the Palace Casino, and the Forum Casino.
 Both are clean, attractive and spacious, given the fact they add up to 129,000 square feet of casino floor space.
 There’s ornate tile everywhere, beautiful columns, high ceilings all decked out in a somewhat ancient Roman motif.

 The bustling casino features every game you could ever want, many at stakes you cannot afford.
 I still remember being an 18 year kid back in 1987 and watching in awe as a lady plunked tokens into a $100 a pull slot machine.
 Today there are even higher-denomination slots, and table games where the limits start in the thousands.